 Start by asking friends, family, and co-workers for recommendations.
 These should be deck built by the installer, not some brother's, cousin's, friend type recommendation.
 Keep these recommendations strictly professional.

 Vet the recommendation by going online to their website to review their past projects.
-If they do not have a website, steer clear as this could be a sign of shoddy workmanship.
+If they do not have a website, steer clear, as this could be a sign of shoddy craft.